Commonly Used Citation Styles

 American Chemical Society (ACS) Style Guide

-Print copies of a variety of citation style guides are kept at the Research Center Desk in Dimond Library or any of the branch libraries; just ask for assistance.
+Print copies of a variety of citation style guides are kept in the reference collection in Dimond Library or any of the branch libraries; just ask for assistance.

-Bibliographic management tools allow you to store, manage, and format citations.
-They can import references from databases, place citations formatted in various styles directly into your text, and create reference lists.
+Citation management tools allow you to store, manage, and format citations.
+They allow you to import references from databases, place citations formatted in various styles directly into your text, and create reference lists.
+Some examples of citation management tools are Mendeley, EndNote, and Zotero.

 Avoiding Plagiarism